wilsonliaows/docs/_docs/_features/Lookup Tables.markdown

 #### 3. Add entry
 Add a new entry to an existing lookup table.
 Great for reading a data source and creating a lookup table based on it.
 E.g. read titles from your HR apps and create a title lookup table.
 ![Lookup7](/_uploads/_features/Lookup Tables/lookup tables 7.gif)

+## How to use Lookup Table Formulas
+Now that you have a lookup table set up, you need to configure your recipe to obtain data from one column of the table when data from another column is fed in.
+To do so, simply use the `lookup` formula.
+Simply set any field to formula mode, and enter the formula in this format: `Formula help lookup(lookup_table_id_or_name, lookup_by_key_name_value)`